insaneinthemembrane/fetish/README.md

 Mining and coin count
 -----
-> 400,000 for swap
+> 400,000 for swap (plus the surplus of 3,000 test mined and staked)
 >
 Then, hopefully to breath life into fetish:

->- 14,000 hybrid blocks @ 35 coins per block, which realistically, with both POW and POS mining blocks during the hybrid period, would add at most 300,000 if it is mined.
-NB: I have test mined some, and test staked, so will add the figure onto the 400,000 FETSH.
+>- 12,000 remaining hybrid blocks @ 35 coins per block, which realistically, with both POW and POS mining blocks during the hybrid period, would add at most 200,000 if it is mined.
+NB: I have test mined some, and test staked, so have added the figure onto the 400,000 FETSH.
 >
 Coins

->- Total coin count after the hybrid period is finished will be anything from 400,000 to 700,000, ensuring fetish is rare.
-As a mean average, I predict about 550,000.
+>- Total coin count after the hybrid period is finished will be anything from 400,000 to 600,000, ensuring fetish is rare.
+As a mean average, I predict about 500,000.

 ----